quidampepin/quidampepin.github.io/impact_story_3_en.md

 ## **What I learned**
+* Hiring the right people to do the job is crucial.
-* Building a team isn’t just hiring — it’s creating a vision, culture, and credibility within the organization.
+* Setting up a vision, culture, and credibility is just as important.
 * A pilot can drive change at scale if it delivers tangible results and models new ways of working.
 * Evidence-based practices resonate widely when they lead to clear improvements for users and for the organization.